- APCD Board

 California Air Resources Board

-California's major initiatives for reducing climate change or greenhouse gas (GHG) emissions are outlined in Assembly Bill 32 (signed into law 2006), 2005 Executive Order and a 2004 ARB regulation to reduce passenger car GHG emissions.
+California's major initiatives for addressing climate change through the reduction of greenhouse gas (GHG) emissions are outlined in Assembly Bill 32 (signed into law 2006), 2005 Executive Order, a 2004 ARB regulation to reduce passenger car GHG emissions, and 2008 sustainable communities legislation.
 These efforts aim at reducing GHG emissions to 1990 levels by 2020 - a reduction of approximately 30 percent, and then an 80 percent reduction below 1990 levels by 2050.
 The main strategies for making these reductions are outlined in the Scoping Plan.

-More information on what is happening at the state level can be found on ARB's website.
+More information on what is happening at the state level visit ARB's website.

 The Office of Planning and Research